Primary Care Research

 Invitation for general practitioners to participate in the research project: Transition of care among elderly patients with heart failure in Australia

 The transition to home after discharge is crucial for elderly heart failure patients, who are at high risk of hospital readmission and adverse events.
 Current guidelines emphasise the importance of the transition of care services for continuity of care, but there is limited understanding of patient and healthcare provider perspectives in Australia.
-The study aims to gain insights into the perspectives of transition of care services for elderly heart failure patients in Australia and highlights potential areas for improvement.
-The study can benefit various organisations involved in healthcare delivery and inform Australian policy and practice regarding heart failure management.

 We are seeking general practitioners to participate in this research project.